No matter how much you pamper your skin from the outside, a lovely complexion will remain elusive until you feed your appearance from within.

 Green Tea

-A British Journal of Nutrition study found that drinking two cups of green tea per day helped minimize the damage from sunburn; scientists say the brew's catechins appear to make skin more resistant to UV radiation.†The information provided is not an endorsement of any product, and is intended for educational purposes only.
-NaturesPlus does not provide medical advice and does not offer diagnosis of any conditions.
-Current research on this topic is not conclusive and further research may be needed in order to prove the benefits described.
-The conditions and symptoms described may be indicative of serious health problems, and therefore should be brought to the attention of a qualified healthcare practitioner.
+ABritish Journal of Nutrition study found that drinking two cups of green tea per day helped minimize the damage from sunburn; scientists say the brew's catechins appear to make skin more resistant to UV radiation.
 Trade your morning java for a mug of green tea and brew an extra cup later on.

 Red Peppers

 A red pepper contains 190 milligrams of vitamin C, almost three times more than an orange.
-Vitamin C is an important component of collagen, the skin's main structural protein, and being C-deficient can cause wrinkles; aging, UV exposure and pollutants such as cigarette smoke and ozone can all deplete this crucial nutrient.
-Purdy says that "boosting vitamin C production helps rebuild the outer layer of the skin and keep it from sagging."
-Eating red peppers and other foods rich in vitamin C, including blueberries, broccoli, chili peppers and sweet potatoes, can help.*These statements have not been evaluated by the Food and Drug Administration.
-This product is not intended to diagnose, treat, cure or prevent any disease.
+Vitamin C is an important component ofcollagen, the skin's main structural protein*These statements have not been evaluated by the Food and Drug Administration.
+This product is not intended to diagnose, treat, cure or prevent any disease.; aging, UV exposure and pollutants such as cigarette smoke and ozone can all deplete this crucial nutrient.

 Flax Seeds